stackrev/vue-nuxt-gh-static-landingpage/README.md

 ```

-Extend *nuxt.config.ts* to include vuetify and some other nice things, like the favicon and metadata:
+Extend *nuxt.config.ts* to include vuetify, fonts and other nice things, like the favicon and metadata:

 ```ts
 export default defineNuxtConfig({